Please review all the information below before applying to the PhD in Social Work.

 Application Form and Fee

-On the application portal, first review the “Prepare your Application for September 2025” tab before proceeding to the “Application Instructions for September 2025” tab with detailed guide which will lead you though the online application process.
+On the application portal, first review the “Prepare your Application for September 2026” tab before proceeding to the “Application Instructions for September 2026” tab with detailed guide which will lead you through the online application process.
 Then proceed to the Start Your Application page.
 Please note the search criteria on application portal for “Filter by Faculty” is “Social Sciences”; then scroll down list of “Programs Open for Application” and click “Apply Now” button beside description “Social Work PhD”, then click on “Create an Account” link if you are a first-time user OR separate link for returning user.
 Note: Full-time option only for “Course Type”.
 In the “Upload Documents” section, in addition to your CV & Statement of Interest, please also upload Unofficial Transcript(s) and TOEFL (if applicable).

 Transcripts